 This is a weekend course which teaches you the techniques of instructing and how to teach.
 Think along the lines of a try-dive for potential instructors This is open to qualified Sports Divers – or equivalent – and above and will allow you to teach both the theory lectures and also in the pool under supervision, which we can give you plenty of opportunity to do.
 This is a really fun course and there is no pressure to go on further courses towards instructing.
-After this course you get some practice by teaching in the club.
+After this course you get some practice by teaching under supervision in the club.

 Open Water Instructor Course (OWIC)

 This one-day course takes the teaching skills that you have perfected by training in the pool and helps you to transfer them to teaching in open water.
 This is open to Dive Leaders and above who have done the IFC and will allow you to teach in open water under supervision.
 This is also normally the only course that other agency instructors need to take.

 Theory Instructor Exam (TIE) and Practical Instructor exam (PIE)

 These are the assessments for teaching both the theory and practical parts of the courses.
 In total they take a day but can be done separately if you want.

 Please contact our advanced training officer who will be very happy to answer any questions and get you started.